saintmalik/blog.saintmalik.me/blog/2024-05-08-mongo-passwordless.md

   <img src={`${useDocusaurusContext().siteConfig.customFields.imgurl}/bgimg/mongodbadd.png`} alt="passwordless mongodb"/>
 </picture>

-In the `Add New Database User` fmodal, select the Authentication Method, `AWS IAM` and drop down the `AWS IAM Type` option and select `IAM Role`, fill in the `IAM Role ARN` field with the IAM Role ARN that was created earlier.
+In the `Add New Database User` modal, select the Authentication Method, `AWS IAM` and drop down the `AWS IAM Type` option and select `IAM Role`, fill in the `IAM Role ARN` field with the IAM Role ARN that was created earlier.
 Then click on the `Add User` button.

 <picture>
   <source type="image/webp" srcset={`${useDocusaurusContext().siteConfig.customFields.imgurl}/bgimg/mongodbiam.webp`} alt="passwordless mongodb add iam role"/>